Holiday Sailing

 On another visit to Sydney in July 1998, we

-again chipped in together and hired a 30' yacht for a great
+again chipped in together and hired a 30 foot yacht for a great

 day sailing on Sydney Harbour.
-Dad now sails regularly on
+Dad then sailed regularly on

 the harbour in either mid-week or Saturday racing.

-Another holiday sailing experience was a real first.
+Another sailing experience was a real first.
 While

 attending the Microsoft Certified Solution Providers